-The idea is that members pool their savings in order to lend at affordable rates to each other, as and when required.
+The idea is that members pool their savings to lend at affordable rates to each other, as and when required.

 Members can also earn money on their savings, which is normally paid annually and is called a "dividend".
 The amount of any dividend depends on the profit (if any) made by the credit union over the year.

 The advantage of credit unions is that they are run by members, for members - rather than run for the benefit of shareholders.